Physical Therapy

 2. Adapting Plans Based on Progress and Changes in Therapy Needs

-According to the Standards of Practice for Physical Therapy by the American Physical Therapy Association (APTA), adapting the Plan of Care based on patient progress and evolving therapy needs is an integral responsibility of physical therapists.
-This process ensures that treatment remains patient-centered and outcome-driven.
+According to the Standards of Practice for Physical Therapy by the APTA, adapting the Plan of Care based on patient progress is an integral responsibility of physical therapists.
+Modifications may include updating goals, altering interventions, or revising the anticipated timeline for discharge.

 What Are the Main Challenges in Completing a POC and Their Solutions?